 - Worn or frayed electric cables

 While the potential for injury is staggering, the financial impact they place on employers is overwhelming.
-An annual study conducted by the Liberty Mutual Research Institute for Safety in 2010, revealed that the direct cost to employers from injuries in 2008 was $53.42 billion.
+An annual study conducted by the Liberty Mutual Research Institute for Safety, revealed that the direct cost to employers from injuries in 2008 was $53.42 billion.
 Furthermore, the study concluded that accidents at the workplace were estimated to cost employers an additional $80 to $200 billion annually.

-A second report by the U.S. Department of Labor cemented the finding of the insurance group’s report.
+A second report by the U.S. Department of Labor cemented the finding of the insurance group's report.
 This report stated the average workplace injury cost an employer $43,000.
 The same study estimated the cost from wage replacement due to injury to be roughly $50 billion a year.
-“An accident at the workplace can often be the difference between operating in the black and falling into the red,” said Safety Services CEO Devon Dickinson.
+"An accident at the workplace can often be the difference between operating in the black and falling into the red," said Safety Services Company's Founder Devon Dickinson.

 OSHA Requirements for Rigging

 OSHA has established multiple regulations designed to prevent accidents during the use of rigging.
 These regulations require you to:

 - Inspect rigging equipment for material handling prior to use on each shift and as necessary during its use to ensure that it is safe.
 Remove defective rigging equipment from service.

 - Never load rigging equipment in excess of its recommended safe working load.